-- There’s a possibility of bumping into sand viper (common snake specie found on the Balkans), especially on the eastern side of the peak, so be careful.
+- There’s a possibility of bumping into sand viper (a common snake species found on the Balkans), especially on the eastern side of the peak, so be careful.

-- There are no facilities on the way to the peak, so you need to bring plenty of water and in case of sudden rain, the only shelter found are ruins of an old church.
+- There are no facilities on the way to the peak, so you need to bring plenty of water and in case of sudden rain, the only shelter found are the ruins of an old church.

 Festivals on Pag Island

 No other island in Croatia has this many festivals in one place as Pag does.
 During summer, Zrće Beach in Novalja becomes the main venue of all happenings.
 Hosted by Aquarius, Noa, Kalypso and Papaya, the summer festivals on Pag gather some of the most notable DJs.
 The season usually opens with the classic Zrce Spring Break Europe.
 In 2019 it will celebrate its 10th anniversary so you definitely shouldn’t miss this festival.